Singing Together (radio)

-Singing Together was a BBC Radio schools series which ran from 25 September 1939 to 29 March 2001, with repeats until 25 June 2004.
+Singing Together is a BBC Radio schools series which ran from 25 September 1939 to 29 March 2001, with repeats until 25 June 2004.
 Its origins were in Community Singing which was considered necessary at the outbreak of the Second World War following the mass evacuation of children.

 Market-led changes in British broadcasting, the decline in airtime given to schools radio and increasing pressures on school time brought about by the National Curriculum were to put pressure on the series and would eventually lead to its demise.

 History

 The programme was originally presented by Herbert Wiseman, Director of Music to the Edinburgh Corporation Education Committee.
 From the beginning, it featured an array of popular, mainly traditional, mostly British songs; more songs from elsewhere in the world would be added later.

 The programme was briefly presented by Ernest Bullock, by Cyril Winn "and a male voice quartet" and by the unrelated Ronald Biggs before its most famous presenter, William Appleby, arrived in summer term 1948.
 Appleby, who had been a teacher in Doncaster from 1939, remained as presenter for the next 22 years, during which time the BBC Home Service - where the programme had always been broadcast - became Radio 4 in 1967.
 In 1968 Douglas Coombes arrived as producer, a role he would maintain until he left the BBC twenty years later.